-- a.
+a.
 It should be determined if the youth is likely to remain in foster care until the age of eighteen (18) years or older or the youth has already aged out of foster care.
-This determination should occur within the youth's MDT; - b.
+This determination should occur within the youth's MDT;

+- b.
 The youth meets the eligibility requirements of being a former foster care recipient and aged out of foster care/or will age out or foster care; - c.
 The youth meets the personal eligibility requirements above and is agreeable to accepting services; - d.
 There is current demographic information available on the youth, so they can be contacted, and services can be provided to them; - e.
-If the youth is planning on attending college or a post-secondary educational program and it is close the FAFSA deadline, for West f.
+If the youth is planning on attending college or a post-secondary educational program and it is close the FAFSA deadline, for West Virginia, then the youth must be assisted in completing the FAFSA; - f.
 The youth must have a discharge plan prior to exiting foster care developed by the MDT, which includes housing options for the youth.
-If there is no discharge plan, the worker must document the extenuating circumstances that prevented one from being developed.
+If there is no discharge plan, the worker must document the extenuating circumstances that prevented one from being developed. - 6.
+Referral Process: To the MODIFY Program